-Developing a consistent golf swing is one of the most important aspects of the game to achieve a satisfying and rewarding outcome to this wonderful sport.
+Developing a consistent golf swing is one of the most important aspects of the game to achieve a satisfying and rewarding outcome for this wonderful sport.

-Understanding the proper golf swing mechanics is vital to allow the golf swing speed to be built around an individual feeling comfortable within themselves, rather than try to emulate a top professional.
+Understanding the proper golf swing mechanics is vital to allow the golf swing speed to be built around an individual feeling comfortable within themselves, rather than trying to emulate a top professional.

 Trying to hit the ball 300yds from scratch, as seen on TV will only lead to continual frustration.